coenkcore/nanopwn/README.md

 - 1.0.1b1: Now has a 99% success rate
 - 1.0.1b2: Fixed the issue of it corrupting the ipod after the exploit is ran

-Exploit, Vulns, and tools Used:
-- Notes vulnerability
-- Pwnage 2.0 Exploit